 Before you start, please read on for some very important health and safety advice.
 As we’re demonstrating electricity, this activity will require adult supervision.
 Electricity can be extremely dangerous, so please ensure none of the wires are damaged or exposed, and ensure your hands are dry before you begin the activity.
 Please also make sure an adult checks the circuit before it’s switched on, and remember to always switch it off at the end of the activity.

-Make a light up model street
+Make a light up model street – circuits for kids

 This activity uses a model village to demonstrate how power reaches our homes and introduces the concept of an electrical circuit.